+But, she I did have a point, but my ‘point’ swerved into something else, which I really do not wanna talk about.
 My point it thus: Kids that played computer games in the Eighties are now in charge of your world.
 And to loosely quote Forrest Gump: “That is all I am gonna say about that.”

 And P.S., Yes!
 I have of late, been spending some quality time with some of my ‘computer’ games.
 They know me there, and I don’t have to be too creative (actually, I do, but most….)
 Well…